Photo: Sculptor in the Blisworth Tunnel

 Northampton Branch holds regular meetings on the second Tuesday of the month during the winter at The Walnut Tree PH, Blisworth at 8pm.
-In addition the Branch organises Boat Gatherings and other social events throughout the year.
+The Branch also organises Boat Gatherings and other social events throughout the year.

 Members and Non-members are welcome

 Refreshments and parking are available at The Walnut Tree PH and the meeting room is fully accessible.
 There is no charge for attending monthly meetings but we hold a raffle to offset room hire costs and speakers expenses.

 See Diary page for details of meetings and task parties.